February 14, 2020 – March 14, 2020

-Nick Novak Fellowship Exhibition
+Nick Novak Fellowship Residency recipient.

-Agata Derda’s artistic interest in the dark side of human condition relates to her personal experience of trauma and also experiences of growing up in a country damaged by a difficult history.
+Agata Derda’s artistic interest in the dark side of the human condition relates to her personal experience of trauma and also experiences of growing up in a country damaged by a difficult history.